JayDee Maness

 JayDee Maness (born January 4, 1945) is an American pedal steel guitarist who is a veteran session musician in Los Angeles.
-He is known for his work with Gram Parsons, the Byrds, Buck Owens and the Buckaroos, Ray Stevens, Vince Gill, and the Desert Rose Band.
+He is known for his work with Gram Parsons, the Byrds, Buck Owens and the Buckaroos, Ray Stevens, Eric Clapton, the Desert Rose Band and Vince Gill.
 Maness received The Academy of Country Music's "Steel Guitarist of the Year" award 18 times and was inducted into the Steel Guitar Hall of Fame in 2003.

 Early life

 Maness was born in Loma Linda, California, in 1945 and grew up in nearby Riverside.
 His father wanted him to play steel guitar and bought him a six-string Magnetone electric steel guitar with amplifier at a price of $30.
 He began playing at age 10.
 At first, he did not know how to tune the instrument properly and used an E chord like a traditional guitar.
 He did not have finger picks and played for a year just using his fingers.
 He later took some lessons and emerged with a working knowledge of the instrument.
 His father played rhythm guitar and, with two more musicians, got a job playing with thirteen year-old JayDee at an American Legion Hall.

 After high school, he married and began working at a pest control firm in the citrus orchards of San Bernardino County.
 After four years he decided to pursue a career in music and made the switch from lap steel to pedal steel.
 His experimentation with the knee levers on the pedal instrument resulted in positioning them contrary to accepted practice.
 He received his first break into recording session work after Cliffie Stone heard him play and asked him to come to a demo session.
 Maness was introduced to Jimmy Bryant whom he credits for instructing him "when not to play, when to play and in general how to record".
 He later moved to Los Angeles, was employed as a musician at the Palomino Club.
 His skills were recognized, and he entered into the inner circle of elite session musicians in Los Angeles.